 CGI is also widely used in the gaming sector, allowing for the construction of dynamic and realistic virtual worlds.
-CGI is used in video games like "Fortnite," "The Legend of Zelda:

-Breath of the Wild," and "Red Dead Redemption 2" to bring their richly realistic settings and characters to life.
+CGI is used in video games like "Fortnite," "The Legend of Zelda: Breath of the Wild," and "Red Dead Redemption 2" to bring their richly realistic settings and characters to life.

 CGI has many advantages, such as the capacity to produce highly realistic and detailed images, complex special effects, and fluid camera motions.
-It makes it possible to regulate lighting and materials precisely, experiences creating that are aesthetically appealing and immersive.
-Additionally, CGI allows for flexibility in the creation process. allowing modification and improvement of animations (Blair, 2013).
+It makes it possible to regulate lighting and materials precisely, creating experiences that are both aesthetically appealing and immersive.
+Additionally, CGI allows for flexibility in the creation process. allowing for the modification and improvement of animations (Blair, 2013).

 CGI does, however, have its limits.
-Realistic CGI may be labor- and resource-intensive. requiring robust hardware and lengthy rendering periods.
-It may be challenging to achieve photorealism, and animations can lack the natural elements seen conventional hand-drawn animation orpractical effects.
-Additionally, CGI may be prohibitively expensive for productions with limited resources (Shirley et al., 2009).
+Realistic CGI may be labor- and resource-intensive, requiring robust hardware and lengthy rendering periods.
+It may be challenging to achieve photorealism, and animations can lack the natural elements seen in conventional hand-drawn animation or practical effects.
+Additionally, CGI may be prohibitively expensive for productions with limited resources (Shirlev et al., 2009).